markeissler/gvm2/README.md

 ## Vendoring Native Code and Dependencies

->NOTE: Vendoring is a moving target in __GVM2__ with a specific goal to add support for Godep vendoring.
+>CAUTION: Vendoring is a moving target in __GVM2__ with a specific goal to add support for Godep vendoring.
+Existing [GPKG](http://github.com/moovweb/gpkg) support will likely be removed.

 __GVM2__ supports vendoring package set-specific native code and related dependencies, which is useful if you need to qualify a new configuration